YashavikaSingh/rl_sequence_modeling_blog/index.md

 ### What is HalfCheetah?

-**HalfCheetah** is a continuous control benchmark task from the MuJoCo physics simulator, part of the D4RL (Datasets for Deep Data-Driven Reinforcement Learning) benchmark suite.
+**HalfCheetah** is a continuous control benchmark task from the MuJoCo physics simulator, part of the D4RL (Datasets for Deep Data-Driven Reinforcement Learning) benchmark suite [^halfcheetah].
 It is one of the most commonly used environments for evaluating offline reinforcement learning algorithms.

 <div style="display: flex; justify-content: space-around; align-items: center; flex-wrap: wrap; gap: 20px; margin: 20px 0;">
   <img src="images/halfcheetah.png" alt="HalfCheetah Environment" style="max-width: 45%; height: auto;">